smarkochev/Aircraft_localization_competition_round_2/README.md

 If station measurements have a drift, then:

 <p align="center"><img src="svgs/2550b51fa5c8c827afe0d44672968a2d.svg?invert_in_darkmode" align=middle width=315.3315pt height=33.629475pt/></p>
-It's worth to notice here that drift is added at the moment of signal detection!
+It's worth to notice here that drift is added at the moment of wave detection!

 We have to have some already synchronized stations.
 Let's consider a synchronized station 1 and a drifted station 2.